mzkrasner/dappradar/README.md

     unique (hour, visitor)
 );
 ```
-3. Aggregate and store your data from your table containing 840 rows (this will only work once due to the `unique` constraint):
+3. Aggregate and store your data from your table containing 840 rows after replacing the table name with yours(this will only work once due to the `unique` constraint):

 ```bash
 (postgres terminal)